NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 }
 ```

-it will only refer to containers:
+While the structure of the parts of `inventory.json` that refer to files will look like this:

 ```json
 {